trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Import the config file to WireGuard (import from file option).

-## Configure WireGuard with adblocking & Dns security
+## Configure WireGuard with adblocking & DNS security

 `ADVICE:`_I think it might not make much of a difference to use DoT/DoH/oDoH with WireGuard security protocols.
 Though from my experience and in forums, it does not seem to cause any issues using them together.
 Mainly this is to achieve adblocking with a VPN on public networks._